crys-cross/ethernaut-attacks/README.md

 - Hijack contract by becoming admin to pass this level.

 #### SOLUTION:
 -   There is a stage collision in the proxy contract(PuzzleProxy) and logic contract(PuzzleWallet) that Players will be able to use.
-Put address of deployed library and other needed addresses in AttackPuzzleWallet.ts and run script in goerli.
+Put puzzlewallet instance address in AttackPuzzleWallet.ts and run "puzzlewallet".

 #### FILES:
 -   AttackPuzzleWallet.ts - scripts